Deep Clustering for Data Cleaning and Integration: Experimental Setup

-\item \textbf{latent space size $z$}: Originally, SDCN and EDESC used $z= 10$, but this dimensionality is too small in data integration tasks to capture the complexity of the row, column, or table embeddings, leading to significant information loss.
-Considering this, after systematically experimenting with different values, we fixed $\textit{z=100}$ for SDCN and AE, and $z=a$ for EDESC where the shape of $a= (n\_clusters \times d)$ where the value of d is used to compute subspace affinity in EDESC. \item \textbf{Training Epochs}: We have observed that the loss function for SDCN and EDESC exhibits high variance and inconsistency between convergence and divergence during training.
-For example, SDCN with SBERT ~\cite{Reimers_2019} converged to its best performance for schema inference experiments on the 95\textsuperscript{th} epoch and diverged afterward.
-However, the divergence is also observed before the 95\textsuperscript{th} epoch, and SDCN runs with an irregular convergence/divergence pattern.
-We used the silhouette coefficient ~\cite{rousseeuw1987silhouettes} on the learned representation with predicted clusters to choose where to stop training.
+\item \textbf{latent space size $z$}: Originally, SDCN and EDESC used $z= 10$, but it is too small in data integration tasks to capture the complexity of the row, column, or table embeddings, leading to significant information loss.
+Considering this, after systematically experimenting with different values, we fixed $\textit{z=100}$ for SDCN and AE, and $z=a$ for EDESC where the shape of $a= (n\_clusters \times d)$, and $d$ represents the dimension of the subspace.
+For SHGP, the size of the learned representation depended on the size of label space and appeared optimal after experimental evaluation as $z=s$ where $s = size of label space$.

+\item \textbf{Training Epochs}: We used the silhouette coefficient ~\cite{rousseeuw1987silhouettes} on the learned representation with predicted clusters to choose where to stop training.
 We pre-train SDCN and EDESC for 30 epochs except for entity resolution (100 epochs), which requires more pre-training due to the large numbers of clusters.
-We decide the number of training epochs based on the best silhouette score. \end{itemize}
+We decide the number of training epochs based on the best silhouette score.
+Since SHGP uses K-means for clustering the learned embedding, the embeddings obtained on 50 and above epochs do not significantly impact K-means clustering.
+We used fixed 50 epochs for representation learning by \textit{Att-LPA} and \textit{Att-HGNN}. \end{itemize}

-We use AE (described in Section \ref{sec:dc}) with Birch for the entity resolution experiment instead of SDCN.
+We use AE (described in Section \ref{sec:dc}) with Birch for the entity resolution and domain discovery experiment instead of SDCN.
 The learned features without clustering loss from the AE step were more effective at capturing the underlying structure of the data than fine-tuning features along with clustering loss.
 In order to decide whether to use only AE for training or to continue for SDCN, we use the silhouette score.
 If the silhouette score converges during training with SDCN, we use SDCN; otherwise, we retain AE and cluster using Birch.
-The Hyperparameter settings for the experiments, along with the source code, are given \footnote{\url{https://github.com/hafizrauf/dc_data-integration}}.
+The hyperparameter settings for the experiments, along with the source code, are given\footnote{\url{https://github.com/hafizrauf/dc_data-integration}}.